Learning Visual Feedback Control for Dynamic Cloth Folding: Experiments

 \subsection{Simulation setup and training}

+The simulated environment is implemented in MuJoCo \cite{mujoco} where a model of the Franka Emika Panda is included along with the 2D grid of bodies representing the cloth.

+In order to determine the set of cloth physical properties $F_\text{sim}$ we used three different test cloths $F_\text{real} = \{f_{\text{orange}}, f_{\text{white}}, f_{\text{blue}}\}$.
+The cloth properties can be qualitatively differentiated as $f_{\text{blue}}$ the most rigid and $f_{\text{orange}}$ as the most shallow and most susceptible to deformation when manipulated (see Table~\ref{tab:fabrics}).
+Alternatively, other simulators that support different materials can be used \cite{wang_2011_arcsim}.
+The randomization set $F_\text{sim}$ is composed of $M=20$ cloth parameters which are determined using the demonstration-based parameter identification scheme defined in Section~\ref{sec:method}.

-The simulated environment is implemented in MuJoCo \cite{mujoco} where a model of the Franka Emika Panda \cite{panda} is included along with the 2D grid of bodies representing the cloth.
-The environment episode has a length of 25 policy time steps.
-The simulation itself is stepped 10 times between each policy step where each simulation step is 10 milliseconds long.
-An episode is also terminated if the end-effector/corner $\mathbf{p_1}$ is within ${\delta} = 4$cm from its goal for more than 10 policy time steps.
-At each training episode the cloth goal corner $\mathbf{g_i}$ is sampled within 2cm of the adjacent corners to $\mathbf{p_0}$ and $\mathbf{p_1}$.
+The environment episode has a length of 250 time steps, where the OSC controller acts at the simulation frequency of 100 Hz and the policy at 10 Hz.
+This was designed in order to mimic the real system, where the policy is interpolated following \eqref{eq:OSC_interp}.
+An episode is terminated either at the end of the time steps or when the cloth corner $\p_1$ is within the threshold $\delta = 4$cm from its goal for more than 100 time steps.
+At each training episode the cloth goal corner $\g_i$ is sampled within 2cm of the adjacent corners to $\p_0$ and $\p_1$.
+The goal is specified in Cartesian coordinates as the relative position to the grasped corner given the cloth size.

-The policy training is performed for 100 epochs, where each epoch consists of 20 cycles of 1000 environment time steps.
-At the end of each cycle, the collected observations are added into a replay buffer and policy optimization is performed for 1000 gradient steps using SAC.
+The policy training is performed for 100 epochs, where each epoch consists of $10^4$ environment time steps.
+At the end of each cycle, the collected observations are added to a replay buffer and policy optimization is performed for 1000 gradient steps using SAC.
+The replay buffer is a rolling buffer with $10^5$ buffer size.
+We collected a single demonstration and added Gaussian noise $\mathcal{N}(0,0.005)$ to the trajectory.
+The trajectory is then used to generate a tuple of expert state-actions added to the replay buffer.
+About 10\% of the trajectories that are added consist of real-world demonstrations that succeed in cloth folding.
+This was done to further aid exploration when training the policy.
 Each epoch is concluded with 20 evaluation episodes where the success rate and corner distances to the goals are measured.

+The policy network architecture as well as the specific range of randomization parameters can be found in the open source code\footnote{ https://github.com/hietalajulius/dynamic-cloth-folding}.
+The policy output actions are scaled to the range of [-0.03, 0.03] for each dimension.